johndistasio/protoform/README.md

 [![Build Status](https://travis-ci.org/johndistasio/cauldron.svg?branch=master)](https://travis-ci.org/johndistasio/cauldron)

 A really simple provisioning tool, intended to set basic properties of a system via templated files to faciliate a more powerful configuration management tool taking over.
-This is intended to replace, or at least supplement, shell scripts that might be baked into your images and handling this kind of task now.
-Cauldron uses Go's standard templating package and accepts JSON-formatted strings for more complex data like arrays and maps.
+This is intended to replace, or at least supplement, shell scripts that might be baked into your images for handling this kind of task now.
+Cauldron uses Go's standard templating package and accepts JSON-formatted strings or files for more complex data like arrays and maps.
 The built-in template functions are supplemented with the [Sprig](https://masterminds.github.io/sprig/) library for maximum text-wrangling power.

 Cauldron is inspired by [consul-template](https://github.com/hashicorp/consul-template).